Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Color space analysis of KiDS-Bright galaxies

-We can summarize the results as follows: \begin{enumerate} \item Removing the SOM cells at the faint end affects mostly galaxies that are redder, have larger stellar masses, and are at higher redshifts than the rest of the KiDS-Bright sample.
-This is expected for a flux-limited dataset, where the (observationally) faint end is dominated by intrinsically bright, red, massive galaxies, which on average are observed at higher redshifts than the sample mean. \item Discarding the cells with the largest relative photo-$z$ residuals, $Dz$, affects galaxies at a range of magnitudes, but mainly at the faint end.
+In Figs.~\ref{Fig:rcut_hist}-\ref{Fig:zabs_hist} we show the distributions of the same galaxy properties as analyzed earlier in Sect.~\ref{s4:analysis}, but now comparing three cases in each panel: before any cuts to the KiDS-Bright dataset (filled tan), after the cuts (black), and additionally what is removed by the cuts (red).
+Fig.~\ref{Fig:rcut_hist} applies to the SOM cells with the faintest sources being removed (item [1] above), Fig.~\ref{Fig:zrel_hist} depicts the case where the cells with the largest relative photo-$z$ error $Dz$ are taken out (item [2]), while Fig.~\ref{Fig:zabs_hist} illustrates the removal of the biggest absolute photo-$z$ errors ($\Delta z$, item [3]).
+Finally, Fig.~\ref{Fig:joint} illustrates the joint condition [4] discussed above.
+For item [4], we also show the histograms for the objects discarded by the individual cuts that are combined, each of which culls about 4-5\% of KiDS-Bright galaxies.
+Figures \ref{Fig:zrel_hist}-\ref{Fig:joint} are composed of two sets of panels each, those in the top based on using GAMA only as spec-$z$ calibration, while the bottom ones employ the entire Espec compilation for the cuts.
+We can summarize the results as follows: \begin{enumerate} \item Removing the SOM cells at the faint end affects mostly galaxies that are redder, have higher stellar masses, and are at higher redshifts than the rest of the KiDS-Bright sample.
+This is expected for a flux-limited dataset, where the (observationally) faint end is dominated by intrinsically bright, red, massive galaxies, which are typically observed at higher redshifts than the sample mean. \item Discarding the cells with the largest relative photo-$z$ residuals, $Dz$, affects galaxies at a range of magnitudes, but mainly at the faint end.
 Unlike in case [1], however, the removed objects are mostly blue, of low stellar mass, and at lower redshifts.
 This is consistent with the fact that the relative photo-$z$ errors become very large at low redshift and additionally indicates that $Dz$ is typically larger for low-mass, blue, and intrinsically faint galaxies. \item Cleaning up the KiDS-Bright sample of the SOM cells that have the largest absolute photo-$z$ errors, $\Delta z$, also gives quite different outcomes than cases [1] and [2].
-While still preferably galaxies at the fainter (observed) magnitudes are affected, and practically all the bluest objects are discarded this way, the distributions of the $g-r$ color, stellar mass, and photo-$z$ of the removed sources otherwise sample these parameters much more uniformly.
+While it is still preferably galaxies at the fainter (observed) magnitudes that are affected, and practically all the bluest objects are discarded this way, the distributions of the $g-r$ color, stellar mass, and photo-$z$ of the removed sources otherwise sample these parameters much more uniformly.
 In other words, requiring a fixed cut in absolute photo-$z$ error seems to remove galaxies equally as a function of color, stellar mass, and photo-$z$.
-It is however important to note that this is not equivalent to a sparse-sampling, as the distributions of the removed objects are very different from those of the entire input population. \item Finally, combining the three above types of cuts into one condition, but keeping $\sim90\%$ of galaxies, again preferentially removes the objects at the faint end, but their distribution in other properties is also more uniform than in cases [1]-[3]. \end{enumerate} Moreover, we conclude that none of these cuts heavily influences the completeness curve presented in Fig.~\ref{Fig:ratio_rzug}.
+It is however important to note that this is not equivalent to a sparse sampling, as the distributions of the removed objects are very different from those of the entire input population. \item Finally, combining the three above types of cuts into one condition, but keeping $\sim90\%$ of galaxies, again preferentially removes the objects at the faint end, but their distribution in other properties is also more uniform than in cases [1]-[3]. \end{enumerate} Moreover, we conclude that none of these cuts heavily influences the completeness curve presented in Fig.~\ref{Fig:ratio_rzug}.